-The first time I laid eyes on the Croque Monsieur, it was love at first sight and I thought to myself, “What is that sandwich calling my name with the luscious, cheesy situation on top…and, how in the world does a sandwich know my name?”
-Of course, I jest.
-It was a cheesy joke.
-I know.
+The first time I laid eyes on that handsome little number, it was love at first sight.
+I thought to myself, “What is that sandwich calling my name?
+The one with the luscious, cheesy situation baked on top?
+And also, how in the world does a sandwich know my name?”
+Okay, so that was a cheesy joke.
 Pun intended.
-Ok, I’ll stop now.
-I know it sort of kinda sounds like I wanted to date my lunch, but in truth, it was the beginning of a love affair.
+Sorry.
+I’ll stop now.
+I know it sort of sounds like I wanted to date my lunch, but in truth, it was the beginning of a lifelong love affair.

 - 4 1/2 - 3/4" slices white bakery bread